eyaler/transformer_tpu/README.md

 # https://arxiv.org/abs/1806.00187

 # increase batch size and change activations and weights to float16
+# note for memory efficiency (from https://cloud.google.com/tpu/docs/troubleshooting):
+# "The total batch size should be a multiple of 64 (8 per TPU core), and feature dimensions should be a multiple of 128,
+# or
+# The total batch size should be a multiple of 1024 (128 per TPU core), and feature dimensions should be a multiple of 8"
 sudo vi /usr/local/lib/python3.5/dist-packages/tensor2tensor/models/transformer.py
 # in update_hparams_for_tpu(hparams)
 # change: batch_size = 18432